 And for an aperitif or an after dinner drink, the Peter’s Bar, overlooking the central hall, offers excellent cocktails served while the jukebox, the work of the artist Ivan, dispenses poems instead of songs.

 The rooms are 58, each of them boasting a unique furnishing, signed by Mendini and the additional touch of other design gurus such as Eero Aarnio, Ron Arad, Gio Ponti, Eero Saarinen, Ettore Sottsass, Philippe Starck and Marcel Wanders.

-The Byblos’ art tour, led by the General Manager Luigi Leardini who will tell you the secrets of the most important works on display, is a highly requested must-do of the hotel (by reservation only, open also to non-guests of the structure).
+Do not miss the Byblos’ art tour that will lead you through the secrets of the most important works on display, a highly requested must-do of the hotel (by reservation only, open also to non-guests of the structure).
 Not surprisingly, Byblos is the favorite of many celebrities, from Cristiano Ronaldo to David Gilmore of Pink Floyd, from Duran Duran to Alicia Keys.

 In the hotel lobby, you can see the famous Sphinx Venus and Sphinx Fortuna sculptures, reproducing top model Kate Moss, that Marc Quinn created in 2008.
 Of the same subject, Quinn also made Siren: 50 kg of 18-karat gold, exactly the weight of the English model.
 Advertised as the largest gold sculpture from ancient Egypt and worth several million euros, it is part of Mr. Facchini’s collection and kept in a bank vault.